Duration: c. 60 minutes

 We will lead an assisted route to the performance location for anyone travelling to Thamesmead by train to Abbey Wood.

-A large-print version of the festival brochure and Beautiful Thing programme will be available to download in advance or pick up on the day.
+A large-print version of the festival brochure can be downloaded here.
+A large-print version of the Beautiful Thing programme will be available to pick up on the day.

 Thamesmead photo map